-- A. Information and data regarding a user obtained from reports, questionnaires, permit applications, permits and monitoring programs, and from inspections shall be available to the public or other governmental agency without restriction unless the user specifically requests at the time of submission and is able to demonstrate to the satisfaction of the WRRF Superintendent, and in accordance with applicable state and federal laws and regulations, that the release of such information would divulge information, processes or methods of production entitled to protection as trade secrets of the user. - B. Information submitted by a user for which confidentiality is requested shall be clearly marked on each page as to the portion or portions considered by the user to be confidential and shall be accompanied by a written explanation of why the user considers the information to be confidential or why the release of the information would divulge information, processes or methods of production entitled to protection as trade secrets of the user. - C. Information that may disclose trade secrets or trade secret processes, and for which the user has requested, and been granted, confidentiality as provided by this Section, shall not be made available for inspection by the general public; however, that information shall be made available upon written request to governmental agencies for uses related to matters regulated by this Article and shall be made available for use by the state, any state agency, or the POTW in judicial review or enforcement proceedings that involve the user that furnished the information.
-The POTW shall notify the user ten (10) days in advance if it intends to release confidential information to another governmental agency as authorized by this Section.
+- A. Except as otherwise expressly provided by this Division, all information and data regarding a user's discharges obtained from reports, questionnaires, permit applications, permits, monitoring activities, and from inspections is subject to disclosure to the public and other governmental agencies pursuant to the Michigan Freedom of Information Act (MCL 15.231, et seq.; Act No. 442 of the Public Acts of 1976, as amended). - B. Information submitted to the POTW in the administration of this Article may be claimed by the user as confidential and not subject to public disclosure, only if all of the following requirements and conditions are met: - 1.
+The information sought to be kept confidential qualifies as a protected trade secret or commercial or financial information as determined by the appropriate public official or is otherwise exempt from public disclosure under Act No. 442 of the Public Acts of 1976, as amended, (MCL 15.231 et seq. (the Michigan Freedom of Information Act). - 2.
+The user specifically requests at the time that the information is submitted that the release of the information would divulge information, processes, or methods of production entitled to protection as trade secrets or commercial or financial information of the user. - 3.
+The information submitted by a user for which confidentiality is requested shall be clearly marked using the words the words "confidential business information" on each page as to the portion or portions considered by the user to be entitled to protection as trade secrets or commercial or financial information of the user; and shall be accompanied by a written explanation of why the user considers the information to be confidential or why the release of the information would divulge information entitled to protection as trade secrets or commercial or financial information. - C. If information is determined to be protected as a confidential and not subject to public disclosure as provided by this Division, the information shall be treated as provided by this Division and applicable state and federal laws and regulations governing confidentiality of information submitted by users to the POTW; provided, however, that all such information shall nevertheless be made available upon written request to governmental agencies for uses related to matters regulated by this Article and shall be made available for use by the State, any State agency, or the POTW in judicial review or enforcement proceedings that involve the user that submitted the information.